 Why Dirt Road Diary?
 I live out in the sticks where the pavement ends.
 I spend a lot of time on dirt roads.
-In a typical day it’s not until I get out on the road, either running or driving, that I can actually have a complete thought.
+In a typical day it’s not until I get out on the road, either running, cycling, or driving, that I can actually have a complete thought.

 When I run, I’m free from all of that.
-For me, running is about 2% fitness and 98% sanity.
+For me, getting out on the dirt road to exercise is about 2% fitness and 98% sanity.
 Driving isn’t as wonderfully liberating and solitary, but at least I have to sit still.

 There are times when I’d like to share the occasional epiphanies, reflections, lessons, mistakes, and experiences that are mine.
 Now I have a place to do that.